mottieraurelien/nano-alpine-linux/README.md

 > `homelab.dev`, `homelab.hk.com`, `homelab.io`, `homelab.tech`, ...

 Since you own a domain, you will also own all its subdomains that will create later on :
-> `portainer.homelab.dev`, `nextcloud.homelab.hk.com`, `cicd.homelab.io`, `plex.homelab.tech`, ...
+> `portainer.homelab.dev`, `nextcloud.homelab.hk.com`, `cicd.homelab.io`, `jellyfin.homelab.tech`, ...

+## Prepare SSH authentication

+Using your laptop or desktop (not the server, you got it), open Terminal and then :

+- Create a folder that will contain SSH keys (may already exist) : `mkdir $HOME/.ssh`
+- Generate your SSH keys (RSA 4096) : `ssh-keygen -t ed25519 -a 256 -f $HOME/.ssh/id_ed25519_nano`

+Notice :

+- You are encouraged to specify a passphrase so that you protect your private key properly
+- Your private key will be `$HOME/.ssh/id_ed25519_nano` and your public key is `$HOME/.ssh/id_ed25519_nano.pub`
+- Do not share your private key with anything nor anyone, your private key must never (ever) leave your laptop

+No worry, you will add your public key in the SSH server configuration later on. but not now, not yet.

 ## Rely on Cloudflare
 - Create new account
 - Add the (Google) domain you own
-- Identify where you can get your Cloudflare token
 - Grab the Cloudflare DNS (two DNS addresses)
 - Update the DNS in your Google domain using the ones from Cloudflare
+- Identify where you can get your Cloudflare token
-- Wait for Google (a day or two) to update the DNS so that your domain uses Cloudflare DNS
+- Wait for Google (a day or two) to update the DNS so that your domain uses Cloudflare DNS (no choice, you have to wait)

+## Installing Alpine Linux

+While Google is taking into consideration your new DNS server settings (Google needs a day or two to apply them), you can start preparing your server.

-## Preparing a virtual machine
+### Option 1 : using a virtual machine (QEMU)

+#### Contexts :
+- You don't have the server yet, but you still want to see where this tutorial may lead you so that you already know the steps the day you get the server
+- You already have the server, but you were considering migrating to something else, and you are still exploring options like this one before taking any decision

+#### Prerequisites :
 - Download and install QEMU : https://www.qemu.org/download/
-- Once QEMU is installed, add the path of QEMU folder to the PATH (user environment variable)
+- Once QEMU is installed, add the path of QEMU folder to the PATH (Windows user environment variable)

+#### First steps :
 - Open Powershell and run the following commands :
     - Create a folder that will contain your QEMU virtual drives : `mkdir $HOME/.qcow2`
-    - Create a virtual drive for Alpine Linux : `qemu-img create -f qcow2 $HOME/.qcow2/alpine-linux-5G.qcow2 5G` since
-      5GB should be enough to play around
+    - Create a virtual drive for Alpine Linux : `qemu-img create -f qcow2 $HOME/.qcow2/alpine-linux-5G.qcow2 5G` since 5GB should be enough to play around
     - Install Alpine Linux on the virtual drive using the ISO : `qemu-system-x86_64 -boot d -cdrom $HOME/Downloads/alpine-standard-3.16.1-x86_64.iso -drive file=$HOME/.qcow2/alpine-linux-5G.qcow2,media=disk,if=virtio -m 8192 -smp 4 -display gtk` (
       this will start the installation process, see step below)
     - Boot Alpine Linux from the virtual drive : `qemu-system-x86_64 -boot c -drive file=$HOME/.qcow2/alpine-linux-5G.qcow2,media=disk,if=virtio -m 8192 -smp 4 -net nic,model=virtio -net user,hostfwd=tcp::22-:22 -display gtk`

+### Option 2 : using a server

+Mine is a teeny-tiny one : GMK NucBox S
+- CPU Intel J4125
+- RAM LPDDR4 8GB dual-channel (soldered)
+- SSD mSATA 256GB
+- USB to Gigabit+ ethernet adapter `TP-Link UE305`

+#### Prerequisites :
-## Installing Alpine Linux
+- Download Alpine Linux **standard** edition : https://alpinelinux.org/downloads/
+- Prepare a bootable USB stick (using Rufus) or create a virtual machine
+- A wired server (Gigabit+ ethernet cable plugged or USB to Gigabit+ ethernet adapter), we won't rely on any WI-FI connection for higher bandwidth and lower latency
+> 2.5Gbps and 5Gbps ethernet connections are also very welcome!
+Considering that our server may have an SSD, even mSata
+> or 2.5 formats, they can handle over 300 Mo/s read and write operations, which is much higher than a regular
+> gigabit connection (usually 105-115 Mo/s at best).
+2.5Gbps connections are cheap and not overkill these days.

+#### First steps :

 - Boot Alpine Linux (bare metal, QEMU, VirtualBox, Proxmox, ... whatever)
 - Localhost login : `root`